Bruce P.Robinson, MD

 Botox for excessive sweating/hyperhidrosis:

 Botox injections have been FDA approved to treat excessive sweating.
 In the skin, Botox selectively turns off the sweat glands resulting in a normal appearance without wetness.
-Treatment is performed during an outpatient clinic visit and no recuperative time or special care is needed afterward.
+Treatment is performed during an outpatient visit and no recuperative time or special care is needed afterward.

 Before and After Images: